Septh/rollup-plugin-node-externals/README.md

 By default, Rollup doesn't know a thing about NodeJS, so using simple things like `import * as path from 'path'` in your code generates an `Unresolved dependencies` error.
 The solution here is twofold, depending on what you're building:
 * If building a *standalone app*, e.g. for the browser, you'll need to use some kind of shim like those provided by [rollup-plugin-node-builtins](https://github.com/calvinmetcalf/rollup-plugin-node-builtins).
-* If building *an npm module or lib*, you'll need to tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle the module in, but simply leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).
+* If building *an npm module or lib*, you'll need to tell Rollup that the `path` module is in fact `external`: this way, Rollup won't try to bundle the module in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).

 However, this must be done for each and every NodeJS built-in: `path`, `os`, `fs`, etc., which can quicky become cumbersome when done manually.
 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as `external`.

-This plugin will also allow you, should you need it, to declare your dependencies (as declared in your `package.json` file) as `external`.
-This may come in handy when building an [Electron](https://electronjs.org/) app, for example.
+This plugin will also allow you to declare your dependencies (as declared in your `package.json` file) as `external`.
+This may come in handy when building an [Electron](https://electronjs.org) app, for example.

 ## Install